mfm92/Reproducibility_TopK/README.md

 The parameters #5 and #6 (incl. fs and it flags) are optimal.
 If not set, the chosen setting runs for every seed set size between 1 and 20.
 If the parameters are defined, the chosen setting runs only for the defined seed set size (fs flag), but more times (number of iterations = it flag)

 Examples:
-python experiment.py Degree Data/Epinions.txt -t linear D python experiment.py Random Data/NetHept.txt -t linear U -fs 5 -it 50
+`python experiment.py Degree Data/Epinions.txt -t linear D` `python experiment.py Random Data/NetHept.txt -t linear U -fs 5 -it 50`

+Use `python experiment.py -h` to retrieve a description of the parameters in the command line.

 Slides: https://de.overleaf.com/3845151781fmpmzjnmdhkg